vcardui/CinePop/README.md

 * POO applied to GUIs

 ## Inspiration for creating this project
 This was one of the tasks I did for my Computing Languages II college course final project.
-In my project, I had to present along with my teamates the topic "CSV files" in C#.
-I did this program as an excersice example for the presentation.
+In my project, I had to present along with my teammates the topic "CSV files" in C#.
+I did this program as an excercice example for the presentation.

-I wanted to make a real life example of the CSV's capabilities, so I came up with the idea of a Movie Ticket Store after actually looking at my local movie theater shedule.
+I wanted to make a real life example of the CSV's capabilities, so I came up with the idea of a Movie Ticket Store after actually looking at my local movie theater schedule.

 ## GUI Sketch
 [firstSketch_CSVHelperGUI.pdf](https://github.com/user-attachments/files/15520238/Ejericicio_CSVHelper.2BGUI.pdf)